-A lot of you have written to me stating that you have read and appreciated my earlier article – ‘Which is the best way to collect information for your market research report (Primary vs secondary research.)’, wherein I had explained how to go about collecting and collating information for your market research.
+A lot of you have written to me stating that you have read and appreciated my earlier guide – ‘How to Excel in Equity Research Job using Primary vs secondary research’, wherein I had explained how to go about collecting and collating information for your research project.

 Many readers said that they tried the methodologies I had suggested in the article quite successfully and were able to collect excellent data for their market research.

 But I did get a few emails wherein some readers were still not very sure which is the best type of data collection methodology – Primary vs secondary research.

 They were not sure how much to rely on secondary research and how much on primary research when they were writing their market research.

 Primary research techniques mean collecting the information directly from the horse’s mouth - Primary sources.

 It includes speaking to several key participants in the industry, interrogating them, taking surveys, and gathering the latest intelligence about the organization as well as the industry.

 You do not depend on any other earlier published primary sources of information.